Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Related Work

 \subsection{Iterative Multi-hop Retrieval}

-To manage the combinatorial complexity of multi-hop retrieval, this line of work refines the search space through iterative selection and controlled expansion.
-Methods such as ToG~\cite{tog}, ToG2~\cite{tog2}, KAG~\cite{kag}, and PathRAG~\cite{pathrag} formulate retrieval as sequential path construction, using LLM-driven decisions~\cite{DASH,DSAS} or flow-based heuristics to prune branches and retain salient trajectories.
-Some variants further incorporate symbolic query solvers or schema-guided planning to better align intermediate steps with graph structure~\cite{youturag}.
-Similarly, NeuroPath~\cite{neuropath} and IRCoT~\cite{ircot} restrict the retrieval scope based on intermediate generations, using partial outputs to steer subsequent queries.
-To control computational costs, flow-based allocation and adaptive expansion thresholds are commonly adopted to balance search breadth and depth~\cite{pathrag}.
-However, these approaches typically lack hop-wise sufficiency verification, and may still force a structural continuation when the graph evidence is incomplete, which increases the risk of retrieval hallucinations via unsupported reasoning connections.
+To manage retrieval complexity, this line of work refines the search space through iterative selection and controlled expansion.
+Methods such as ToG~\cite{tog}, ToG2~\cite{tog2}, KAG~\cite{kag}, and PathRAG~\cite{pathrag} formulate retrieval as sequential path construction, using LLM-driven decisions or flow-based heuristics to prune branches and retain salient trajectories.
+Some variants further incorporate symbolic query solvers or schema-guided planning to align intermediate steps with graph structure~\cite{youturag}.
+Similarly, NeuroPath~\cite{neuropath} and HippoRAG~\cite{hipporag} restrict the retrieval scope based on intermediate generations, using partial outputs to steer later queries.
+To control computational costs, flow-based allocation and adaptive expansion thresholds balance search breadth and depth~\cite{pathrag}.
+However, these methods usually assume each step can continue through available graph structure without verifying whether current evidence is sufficient, which may force retrieval along weak connections when bridge edges or qualifiers are missing and cause retrieval hallucination under incomplete KGs.